isomerpages/dis-dotc/_our-products/Products/Pinpoint.md

 <blockquote>
 <p>3.
 Robust security for classified media</p>
 </blockquote>
-<p>Built for public officers, Pinpoint is <a href="https://www.developer.tech.gov.sg/guidelines/standards-and-best-practices/instruction-manual-for-ict-ss-management.html" rel="noopener nofollow" target="_blank">IM8</a> compliant
+<p>Built for public officers and military personnel, Pinpoint is <a href="https://www.developer.tech.gov.sg/guidelines/standards-and-best-practices/instruction-manual-for-ict-ss-management.html" rel="noopener nofollow" target="_blank">IM8</a> compliant
 and hosted on the <a href="https://www.tech.gov.sg/products-and-services/for-government-agencies/software-development/government-on-commercial-cloud/" rel="noopener nofollow" target="_blank">Government on Commercial Cloud</a> (GCC),
 ensuring the secure storage of media up to RESTRICTED/Sensitive Normal classification level.
 With stringent security protocols tailored for government